scarpazza/battlecruiser/README.md

 The goal of this project is the repurposing of vintage IBM M 122-key (a.k.a. "battlecruiser") keyboards for modern usage.

-Specifically, I am posting configuration files that program a Soarer's converter to serve the needs of a developer running predominantly emacs on a target system (linux based, in this example), possibly via Microsoft Remote Desktop and an X-Windows server.
+Specifically, I configure the keyboard for use with emacs on a remote system.
+I configure the extra keys to generate sequences
+* that are easy bindable to emacs functions without conflicting with existing default key bindings, and
+* survive across Microsoft Remote Desktop and an X-Windows connections (tested).

+While my specific choices aim at satisfying developers running predominantly emacs, either on a local or a remote system (connected via rdesktop, an X windows session, or both), you might be able to adapt this project easily to slightly different needs.

+The M-122 keyboard (Part No. 1395660) uses an RJ45 connector and needs an adapter (Soarer's converter) to be used in contemporary PCs.

+I am posting:
+* a Soarer's converter configuration file that remaps the keyboard to convenient keystroke sequences ([m122-emacs.sc](https://github.com/scarpazza/battlecruiser/blob/main/m122-emacs.sc)) and
+* a `.emacs` startup file that binds those sequences to functions I find useful.

-The key mappings I use are chosen precisely to (1) be easily re-bindable from emacs and (2) survive Microsoft's rdesktop.
+The key mappings I chose are chosen precisely to (1) be easily re-bindable from emacs and (2) survive Microsoft's rdesktop.
+Specifically, recent versions of Microsoft Remote Desktop no longer relay function keys F13-F24 to the remote system.

 ## Physical restoration

+New-old-stock M122 keyboards seem no longer available and if they were, their price would probably be prohibitive.
+Used M122 keyboards are available at affordable prices, especially if untested or needing restoration otherwise.

+I have worked so far on two M122 specimens: disassembling them, removing all the keycaps and key stems, washing the plastic shells, cleaning keycaps and keys in an ultrasonic cleaner, and cleaning the board assembly by hand separately.

 Photos of the restoration process are at https://imgur.com/a/aTVRmuB

-I have worked so far on two M 122 specimens: disassembling them, removing all the keycaps and key stems, washing the plastic shells, cleaning keycaps and keys in an ultrasonic cleaner, and cleaning the board assembly by hand separately.

-I ordered:
+You may want to order keycaps and parts:
 * extra (original) keycaps from [ClickyKeyboards](https://www.clickykeyboards.com/), who also carries a variety of vintage repair parts for the Model M keyboards in general,
 * custom keycaps from [Unicomp](https://www.pckeyboard.com/page/category/Buttons), who make modern Model-M keyboards.

 ## Original layout
+The original key layout reflects the keyboard's original purpose as an IBM terminal keyboard.
+Notice the position of the `Enter`, `Field Exit`, `Field +` keys.
 ![Original layout](https://github.com/scarpazza/battlecruiser/blob/main/M122-original-layout.png)

 ## Soarer's converter configuration